WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## The cansignhttpexchanges CAA Parameter {#iana-caa-cansignhttpexchanges}

 There are no IANA considerations for this parameter.
-As per the CAA specification, the parameter namespace for the CAA "issue" and "issuewild" properties has CA-defined semantics.
-This document merely specifies a RECOMMENDED semantic for parameters of the name "cansignhttpexchanges".

 --- back